Biden set to deliver major speech on next phase of pandemic response, sources say – KION546

 Biden set to deliver major speech on next phase of pandemic response, sources say

-President Joe Biden is set to deliver a major address on the next phase of his pandemic response Wednesday, two sources familiar with the speech tell CNN.
+President Joe Biden is set to deliver a major address on the next phase of his pandemic response this week, two sources familiar with the speech tell CNN.

 The crafting of the next steps has been led by Biden’s coronavirus team.
 There are still certain limitations on what the administration can do, and the expectation is still that the federal government cannot order a broad mandate on vaccinations, which officials have said publicly before.

-Note: This story has been updated with additional reporting on the timing of Biden’s speech.